 No. Cloth pads absorb the moisture down into the fabric layering and keep you feeling dry and comfortable.
-Plus flannel, cotton, and fleece (the main fabrics I use) are all breathable fabrics that keep you cool and comfortable without the sweaty, clammy feeling.
+Plus flannel, cotton, and fleece (the main fabrics used in New Moon Pads) are all breathable fabrics that keep you cool and comfortable without the sweaty, clammy feeling.

 Is there much of an odour when using cloth pads?

 Very little.
 You’ll find cloth pads actually have a lot less (and different) odour than disposables.
 The chemicals and dioxins used in disposables take on an unpleasant odour when used that even perfumed disposables can’t cover.
 You don’t get this problem when using cloth.
 With cloth it’s more natural, not unpleasant at all.